 #11: “The Harder They Fall”

-“Those are two beauties…You know if you want them to grow, you have to put them in the window at least once a day.” – Gregg’s response (completely misinterpreted by Jack and Chrissy, who are listening from another room)
+“Those are two beauties…You know if you want them to grow, you have to put them in the window at least once a day.” – Gregg’s response (completely misinterpreted by Jack and Chrissy, who are listening in another room).

-Jack breaking his leg falling down Mr. Roper’s (wet) stairs leads up to yet another misunderstanding: Mr. Roper thinking Gregg is Jack’s lawyer who will be suing him.
+Jack breaking his leg and falling down Mr. Roper’s (wet) stairs leads up to yet another misunderstanding: Mr. Roper thinks Gregg is Jack’s lawyer and will be suing him.

 A solid episode.
 And if you think Janet’s date Gregg looks familiar, all you have to do is watch season seven’s episode “Navy Blues” — Jack’s conman Navy friend is also played by the same actor (Rod McCary).